lewyingshi/blog/_posts/2020-07-15-penguin-post.md

 ### Where can they be found?

-### Which species has a bigger culmen and flippers?
+### Which species has a bigger culmen and longer flippers?

 ### Penguin size comparison